How to Be a Dung Beetle

 On sale Jun 23, 2026 | 64 Pages | 9798217138487

-Follow a newly hatched dung beetle as he learns to roll his own ball of dung, and visit a savanna teeming with fascinating bug characters along the way, in this first graphic novel.
+Follow a newly hatched dung beetle as he learns to roll his own ball of dung, and visit a savannah teeming with fascinating bug characters along the way, in this first graphic novel.
+Narrated by a wise old grasshopper, offering tips and tricks on how to be a dung beetle and featuring laugh-out-loud moments, this tale of savannah life is a perfect introduction to dung beetles for bug-obsessed kids.

 Roly loves living in a dung ball: it’s safe, warm, and comes with all the dung he can eat!
 But soon he starts to wonder about life outside the dung ball.
-As soon as Roly has grown into an adult dung beetle, he bursts out into the big wide world, where he learns how to avoid predators, how to roll his own dung ball, and where to find the best dung for his dinner.
+As soon as Roly has grown into an adult dung beetle, he bursts out into the big, wide world, where he learns how to avoid predators, how to roll his own dung ball, and where to find the best dung for his dinner.
 Soon, he’s on his own pooper scooper adventure to clean up as much dung as he can!

 Steven Wood lives in a house in Brighton, on the south coast of England.
 He spends most of his time illustrating children’s books, drinking coffee, and spying on the neighborhood cats.